International Trade Law I (LAW-657-001)

 There are no notices at this time.

-This course analyzes the U.S. and international legal regimes for regulating international trade in goods, services and intellectual property.
-The course begins with a brief introduction to international trade theory.
-It then examines the U.S. constitutional aspects of international economic relations and the legal structure of the World Trade Organization (WTO) and the General Agreement on Tariffs and Trade (GATT).
-It next analyzes specific aspects of international trade regulation, including tariffs, quotas, and non tariff barriers; the most-favored-nation obligation; free trade areas and customs unions; the national treatment obligation; trade and environmental policies; escape clauses, safeguards, and adjustment policies; dumping; subsidies and countervailing duties; and U.S. retaliation against unfair trade practices.
+This course analyzes the U.S. and multilateral legal regime (WTO) for regulating international trade in goods, services and intellectual property.
+The course begins with a brief introduction of international trade theory.
+It then examines the U.S. constitutional aspects of international economic relations and the legal structure of the WTO and the General Agreement on Tariffs and Trade (GATT).
+It next analyzes specific aspects of international trade regulation, including tariffs, quotas, and non-tariff barriers; the most-favored-nation obligation; free trade areas and customs unions; national treatment obligation; trade and environmental policies; escape clauses, safeguards; and adjustment policies; dumping; subsidies and countervailing duties; and U.S. retaliation against unfair trade practices.

 Textbooks and Other Materials